 Safety precautions help you avoid breathing in coronavirus or touching a contaminated surface and touching your face.

 In the grocery store, maintain at least six feet of distance between yourself and other shoppers.
 Wipe frequently touched surfaces like grocery carts or basket handles with disinfectant wipes.
 Avoid touching your face.
-Wearing a cloth mask helps remind you not to touch your face and can further help reduce spread of the virus.
+If you’re immunosuppressed, you can buy disposable masks or N95 mask for sale as it helps remind you not to touch your face and can further help reduce spread of the virus.
 Use hand sanitizer before leaving the store.
 Wash your hands as soon as you get home.

 If you are older than 65 or at increased risk for any reason, limit trips to the grocery store.
 Ask a neighbor or friend to pick up groceries and leave them outside your house.
 See if your grocery store offers special hours for older adults or those with underlying conditions.
 Or have groceries delivered to your home.